 Who Cares?

-In all honesty, I hardly expect other people to be interested in keeping track of what I'm reading.
+I'm going straight from saying hello to discussing books.
+At least I've come up with a good In all honesty, I hardly expect other people to be interested in keeping track of what I'm reading.
 (Then again, people seem to be interested in random status updates, so who knows.
 I guess that's my Facebook substitute: Jason is now reading Notes from the Tilt-a-Whirl.)

 Maybe I'm just projecting my interests on others.
 As I think about it, three reasons come to mind to explain why I am always curious to find out what others are reading: (1) Reading takes time, so what a person reads tells me what topics matter to him, (2) It provides a good starting point for conversation, (3) It's an easy way to learn about good titles.